SandoghdarLab/PiSCAT/docs/index.rst

 PiSCAT: An open source package in Python for interferometric Scattering Microscopy
 ==================================================================================

-iSCAT microscopy was introduced in our laboratory about two decades ago (`[1] <https://link.aps.org/doi/10.1103/PhysRevLett.93.037401>`_) and demonstrated to be the method of choice for label-free imaging and tracking of matter at nanometric scale (`[2] <https://doi.org/10.1021/acs.nanolett.9b01822>`_), with a wide range of applications such as detection of gold nanoparticles, single dye molecules, viruses, and small proteins
+iSCAT microscopy was introduced about two decades ago (`[1] <https://link.aps.org/doi/10.1103/PhysRevLett.93.037401>`_) and demonstrated to be the method of choice for label-free imaging and tracking of matter at nanometric scale (`[2] <https://doi.org/10.1021/acs.nanolett.9b01822>`_), with a wide range of applications such as detection of gold nanoparticles, single dye molecules, viruses, and small proteins